20 Feb 2018

-All rulings on anonymity applications are made by following the legal principles established in May 2016; the detailed reasons for decisions in respect of the above officers are found in the Ruling.
+All rulings on anonymity applications are made by following the legal principles (PDF, 583KB) established in May 2016; the detailed reasons for decisions in respect of the above officers are found in the Ruling.

 Cover names will be added to the Inquiry’s website as and when they have completed the necessary checks to enable publication.
 Real names that are not subject to restriction orders will appear in documents in an un-redacted form when the documents in which they appear are published.

 Later this week the Inquiry will publish a statement from the Chairman; this follows the consultation on the proposed changes to the process (PDF, 331KB) for the publication of documents that support restriction order applications, and the subsequent hearing on the matter on 5 February 2018.

 The purpose of the Undercover Policing Inquiry is to investigate and report on undercover police operations conducted by English and Welsh police forces in England and Wales since 1968.
 The Inquiry will examine the contribution undercover policing has made to tackling crime, how it was and is supervised and regulated, and its effect on individuals involved – both police officers and others who came into contact with them.

 The work of the Inquiry ranges across the full scope of undercover policing work and will look at the work of the Special Demonstration Squad, the National Public Order Intelligence Unit and police forces in England and Wales.
 The Inquiry will also examine whether people may have been wrongly convicted in cases involving undercover police officers, and refer any such cases to a separate panel for consideration.
 The work of the Inquiry will fall into three modules: